ABOUT REALTY GIFT FUND

-With a general acceptance of assumptions and process, RGF will make an initial evaluation testing the suitability the property for the RGF program.
+With a general acceptance of assumptions and process, RGF will make an initial evaluation to test the suitability the property for the RGF program.
 Usually completed within 24 hours.

-- After the donation is made, RGF proceeds to improve the value of an underperforming property, if required, through leasing, repairs, maintenance, capital investments or, if contaminated, the agreed remediation program.
-RGF then sells the property and distributes excess proceeds from the transaction as charitable gifts or grants.
+After the donation concludes, RGF positions the property for sale.
+This includes hiring a brokerage firm, and can include leasing, repairs, maintenance, capital investments or, if contaminated, undertaking the agreed remediation program.
+RGF then resells the property and distributes the net proceeds as grants to other nonprofits as recommended by the donor.

 Learn more about us.
 Visit our web site then contact us directly using the information provided at “The RGF Team” tab.
 Let us learn more about you.
-Your philanthropic goals are unique and the RGF team is available to discuss your goals and the potential corresponding tax benefits allowed by the IRS.
+Your goals and your property are unique and the RGF team is available to discuss the potential corresponding tax benefits allowed by the IRS.
 Whether it’s education, health, faith issues, the environment, or the social needs in your community, tell us what matters to you and we will strive to help.
 Along the way, we urge you to seek the advice of qualified legal and tax professionals.

 IRS regulations and tax laws related to charitable giving and gifts of real estate falls into a specialized practice and each transaction will be unique.
 RGF urges all donors to obtain independent advice from qualified legal and tax professionals who will impartially evaluate the donor’s goals and interpret the impact of the IRS’ respective rules and laws.

 In most cases there is no cost for an initial property evaluation.
-However, it is assumed that the donor has clear title to the property and that basic title, tax and property information is on hand.
-RGF cannot accept minority or partnership interests.
+It is assumed that the donor has clear title to the property and that basic title, tax and property information is on hand.

-The transfer process will vary, but a typical time frame is 45 to 60 days from the date of the agreement.
-The time to produce a risk management plan depends on the complexity of the environmental issue and state and federal requirements, which vary state by state, and can extend the typical time frame to complete the donation.
+The transfer process will vary, but a typical time frame is 45 to 90 days from the date of the agreement.

 An outright gift of “clean” real estate will be resold for cash.
-Underperforming real estate will be improved to add value, and environmentally impaired property will be remediated before these properties are resold.
-Excess proceeds from all resales will be allocated among RGF’s program activities and gifts or grants to other charities.
+Underperforming real estate will be improved to add value, and worn property will be repaired before these properties are resold.
+The bulk of net proceeds from all sales are granted to other charities.
 These may include charities the donor has recommended, charities who procured the donor, or charities RGF supports.

 You can.
-However, a charity cannot be forced to take a gift, and statistics show that gifts of real estate are too complex or risky for most non-profits to accept.
-Further, the enforcement efforts waged by environmental agencies have produced an atmosphere where few, if any, charities will accept environmentally impaired properties.
-We are familiar with the remediation process and manage the process.
+However, a charity cannot be forced to accept a gift, and statistics show that most gifts of real estate are too complex or risky for most non-profits, whose boards have imposed strict limitations on what may be considered.

 RGF looks at each property on a case-by-case basis.
 All types of property will be considered including agricultural, retail, office, industrial, hospitality, healthcare, single family and multifamily residential, and storage, to name the most common property types.
 Tell us what kind of property you own.
 The typical donation value of is approximately $500,000.
-We will consider value property that is lower and we have no maximum limit, and every property must be marketable once improved or repaired.
-No minority interests or partnerships will be considered.
+We will consider value property that is lower and we have no maximum limit.

-RGF will value all properties during its initial evaluation.
-Most donations will also require an independent valuation (a “qualified appraisal”) in accordance with IRS Regulations and the donor will be responsibility to obtain this independent valuation.
-Different rules apply for individuals, small business entities, and publicly traded corporations.
+All real estate donations to RGF require an independent valuation (a “qualified appraisal”) in accordance with IRS Regulations, and the donor is responsibility to obtain this independent valuation.
 Every donor is urged to seek qualified legal and tax advice from qualified independent professionals to understand the value and timing of the donor’s tax outcome.

 The laws surrounding charitable deductions are understood by qualified legal and tax professionals, yet the personal circumstances of each donor will be unique and we urge all potential donors to seek independent qualified legal and advice.
 In our experience, the following generally applies:

-The “fair market value” of the property, adjusted for closing costs, less any cash payments made to the Donor, represents the charitable gift.
+The “fair market value” of the property less any cash payments made to or on behalf of the Donor, represents the charitable gift.
 A “qualified appraisal” determines the fair market value.
-For a gift of real estate, the charitable gift is deducted from the donor’s Adjusted Gross Income up to 30% of the donor’s AGI.
+A gift of a noncash asset is deducted from up to 30% of the donor’s Adjusted Gross Income.
 The IRS allows the tax deduction to be applied in the year of the gift plus 5 additional years, if needed, until the total tax deduction is exhausted.

-Gifts of cash, including cash contributed to pay for remediation, may apply against 50% of the donor’s AGI in each of the six years the deduction is available.
+Gifts of cash, including cash contributed to pay for remediation, may be applied against 60% of the donor’s AGI in each of the six years the deduction is available.

 Corporations have a much simpler rule.
-The test for determining whether the fair market value is deductible is the same long term capital gain standard, but the percentage limitation for all gifts is 10% of taxable income.
+The test for determining whether the fair market value is deductible is the same long-term capital gain standard, but the maximum deduction is limited to 10% of taxable income.

 The cash value of the tax deduction is determined by multiplying the reduction of the tax payer’s Adjusted Gross Income by the tax payer’s ordinary income tax rate (including federal, state and other applicable taxes).
-Under a Bargain Sale, adding the cash payment to the cash value of the tax deduction gives the tax payer a way to compare the total cash value of a Bargain Sale to the cash value of a straight sale, and reveals the power of a potential gift for the donor with philanthropic intent.
+Under a Bargain Sale, adding the cash payment to the cash value of the tax deduction roughly compares the total cash value of a Bargain Sale to the cash value of a straight sale, and reveals the power of a potential gift for the donor with philanthropic intent.

 Yes, on a prorated basis, based on the amount of the cash payment to the fair market value.
-For example, if a partial cash payment to the donor is equal to 20% of the property’s fair market value, the donor will recognize 20% of the taxes owed under a full outright sale.
+For example, if a partial cash payment to the donor is equal to 20% of the property’s fair market value, the donor will recognize roughly 20% of the taxes that would be owed under a conventional sale.
 Taxes associated with other 80%, the charitable gift, are eliminated.
 We urge donors to seek qualified legal and tax advice to understand the outcome of any donation and corresponding tax benefits.